Glossary

 Cavies

-Another word for Guinea Pigs – rodents native to South America.
+Another word for guinea pigs.
+Cavies are rodents native to South America.

 Complement reaction or cascade

-When antibodies become attached to their specific antigen the antigen-antibody complex formed serves as a focus for a series of reactions designed to immobilise and destroy an invading organism.
-This is the complement reaction/cascade.
-When the reaction is in response to ingested antigens, the response will give rise to destructive inflammation of gut and local tissue.
-This pattern of complement reactions forms the basis of many allergy symptoms and type I diabetes.
-Localisation of inflammation may result from the antigen-antibody complex being selectively adherent to particular tissue components.
+When antibodies become attached to their specific antigen the antigen-antibody complex that is formed serves as a focus for a series of reactions designed to immobilise and destroy an invading organism.
+When the reaction is in response to ingested antigens, the response may give rise to the destructive inflammation of gut and associated tissues.
+This pattern of complement reactions forms the basis of many allergic symptoms and Type 1 diabetes.
+The localisation of inflammation may result from the antigen-antibody complex being selectively adherent to particular tissue components.

 Dermis